V.A. National Veterans Summer Sports Clinic

-Five years in a row, Challenged America hosted the sailing activity for the National Veterans’ Affairs Summer Sports Clinic – changing the lives of our nation’s wounded veterans.
+For the third in a row, the National Veterans’ Affairs Summer Sports Clinic has come to San Diego Bay – changing the lives of our nation’s wounded veterans.

-In 2012, over 100 men and women veterans came from all over the country to San Diego to participate in the 2011 event
+Sixty-seven men and women veterans came from all over the country to San Diego to participate in the 2010 event

 “The goal of the National Summer Sports Clinic is to heal the whole person – body, spirit and mind through these adaptive programs – that’s what you get here.
 That’s the true mission of the Department of Veterans’ Affairs,” said Richard Olague, Public Affairs Coordinator.